Cloudy Urine During Pregnancy – Causes & What Does It Mean

 When you’re pregnant, you naturally become hyper-aware of everything that’s happening inside your body.
 Every little change makes you curious as to what’s happening and why it is happening.
 One of these includes the change in urine.
 You may notice that the colour and odour of your urine are different.
-Believe it or not but the colour and odour of the urine is also an indicator of some medical ailment that you may be facing.
+Believe it or not, the colour and odour of the urine are also indicators of some medical ailment you may be facing.
 The colour of normal urine ranges from pale yellow to yellow.
-If your urine appears cloudy during pregnancy, there may be several reasons for the same.
+If you notice cloudy urine in pregnancy, there may be several reasons.
 What could be the cause of this?
 Is it a reason to worry?
 Does it mean that the baby is in distress?
-Find out the answer to all these questions and more!
-It helps to be aware of every possible change so that you can decide the next course of action.
+Find out the answers to all these questions and more!
+It helps to be aware of every possible change to decide the next course of action.

 Is Cloudy Urine Common During Pregnancy?